-Welcome to ELEXANA’s Electromagnetic Interference Testing & Consulting Service
+Welcome to ELEXANA’s Electromagnetic Interference EMI Testing & Consulting Service

 OUR COMMERCIAL CLIENTS

 THE BANK STREET SCHOOL

 STUYVESANT TOWN RESIDENTIAL DEVELOPMENT

 JOSEPH CARINI CARPETS

 Electromagnetic interference (EMI) causes latency, malfunction, and sluggish performance to fine electronics such as computers, medical equipment, financial trading platforms, graphic software, and more.